How should I apply for financial aid?

 How will I know if my financial aid application is complete?

 Generally, we will begin the Financial Aid review in March for the upcoming academic year.
 Approximately one week after you submit your FAFSA, you will receive a Student Aid Report (SAR), which will indicate the receipt and initial processing of your application.
 Our financial aid office receives an electronic copy of the SAR.
 The FAFSA data for students is reviewed for accuracy and completeness.
 If additional information is needed, you will receive a written request from Fuqua.
-If no additional information is required or after requested information is received and reviewed, you will receive a financial aid award notice.
-If you are admitted and have completed your FAFSA after March 1, it will take approximately 10 business days to receive an award notice.
-Once you have completed your loan promissory notes as instructed in the award notice it will take approximately 2-3 weeks for your lender to follow up with an approval notice/disclosure statement verifying your approval.
+If no additional information is required or after requested information is received and reviewed, you will receive a loan aid offer notice.
+If you are admitted and have completed your FAFSA after March 1, it will take approximately 10 business days to receive an aid offer notice.
+Once you have completed your loan promissory notes as instructed in the aid offer notice it will take approximately 2-3 weeks for your lender to follow up with an approval notice/disclosure statement verifying your approval.

 How is financial aid eligibility calculated?